LATAM Airlines: Fleet development

-LATAM Chile became the launch customer for the Pratt & Whitney PW6000 engine on the Airbus A318.
+LAN was the launch customer for the Pratt & Whitney PW6000 engine on the Airbus A318.
 Its Airbus A319s and Airbus A320s are equipped with the IAE V2500s or CFM56s engines.
-LATAM Chile renovated its Boeing 767s, adding amenities like flat bed seats in Premium Business class, which offers 180 degrees of recline, and new touch screen personal TVs with on-demand content.
+LATAM overhauled its Boeing 767s, adding amenities like flatbed seats in Premium Business class, which offers 180 degrees of recline, and new touchscreen personal TVs with on-demand content.

-In May 2008, LATAM Chile retired its last 737 from service and was replaced by the Airbus A320s.
-In addition to its A320 family aircraft and Boeing 767, LATAM Chile bought the Boeing 787 for its long haul routes such as Auckland, Sydney and European routes, replacing its Airbus A340-300s, that left the fleet in April 2015.
-With this new aircraft, they plan to open new routes like Chicago O'Hare and Rome-Fiumicino.
-In 2011, LATAM Chile ordered 10 A318s but has since sold these to Avianca Brasil, to purchase another 128 airliners from the A320 family and 1 more order of A340-300.
+In May 2008, LAN Chile retired its last 737 from service and was replaced by the Airbus A320s.
+In addition to its A320 family aircraft and Boeing 767, LATAM purchased the Boeing 787 for its long-haul routes to Auckland, Sydney, and selected European routes, replacing its Airbus A340-300s that left the fleet in April 2015.
+In 2011, LAN Chile ordered 10 A318s but sold them to Avianca Brasil, in order to purchase another 128 jets from the A320 family and one more A340-300.
 That year the airline placed orders for more Airbus A320 and brand new Airbus A321 aircraft.
 LATAM Chile is the American launch customer for the Sharklets for its A320 fleet.

-In 2012, LATAM Chile became the launch customer in the Americas of the Boeing 787 Dreamliner.
+In 2012, LAN Chile became the launch customer in the Americas of the Boeing 787 Dreamliner.
 On November 23, 2014, the airline received their first Airbus A321.
 This has been the domestic flagship of the airline ever since.
 On April 17, 2015, the airline officially retired the Airbus A340-300 from their fleet, the last one being CC-CQA.
 In December 2017 the airline received their first Airbus A320neo.
 However, months later these were grounded due to an issue with the Pratt & Whitney PW1000G engines.
-LATAM Chile faced many problems caused by both groundings of A320neo and Boeing 787 aircraft during 2018.
+LATAM faced many problems caused by both groundings of the A320neo and Boeing 787 aircraft in 2018.
 Later that year, they started recovering from that.

-In 2021, LATAM Chile acquired four Boeing 787-9 aircraft that used to fly for Norwegian Air Shuttle, which will enter service by late 2022 towards 2023.
+In 2021, LATAM acquired four Boeing 787-9 aircraft that used to fly for Norwegian Air Shuttle, which entered service in late 2022.

-Former fleet
+Former

-LATAM Chile had also operated these following aircraft since it started services on the Santiago-Ovalle, Copiapó-Antofagasta-Iquique-Arica route with a de Havilland Gipsy Moth in 1929.
+LATAM has formerly operated the following aircraft;

 LATAM Pass

-LATAM Chile created the LANPASS frequent flyer program to reward customer loyalty.
+LATAM Pass is the airline's frequent flyer program to reward customer loyalty.
 There are currently over four million members.
-Every year, over 250,000 LANPASS members fly for free.
-LANPASS members earn miles every time they fly with LATAM Chile, a LANPASS-affiliated airline or by using the services of any LANPASS-associated business around the world.
+Members earn miles every time they fly with LATAM Chile, an affiliated airline, or by using the services of any LATAM Pass-associated business around the world.

-The LANPASS Program has five Elite membership categories:
+The LATAM Pass program has five membership categories: